JwanMardini/Assignment-2---Test-driven-development/README.md

 ### Run the unittests

-You can run the unittests like this.
-The testfiles are stored in the `TestClasses/` directory.
+You can run the unittests like this:

 ```
 make unittest